Auckland water crisis: Why can't recycled water be used on parks and golf courses, asks local politician

 However, an attempt by Wood to put forward a water recycling proposal at the Devonport-Takapuna Local Board where he is deputy chairman has fallen foul of council officers who have advised members not to support the proposal.

-Watercare's advice is it would pose health risks, the law does not permit the re-use of wastewater in the manner suggested by Wood and would require a resource consent, said Local Board services relationship manager Eric Perry.
+Watercare's advice is it would pose health risks, the law does not permit the reuse of wastewater in the manner suggested by Wood and would require a resource consent, said Local Board services relationship manager Eric Perry.

 He said Watercare was of the view recycled water will become relevant in future but in the meantime the best action is to use other water sources, such as increasing the city's water supply from the Waikato River.